HabitatFramework/TechnicalGuide/database/database.rst

 This table contains details of the priority habitats and potential priority habitats for an INCID.
 There can be between 0 and 3 records for each INCID.

 	bap_id
 		Integer - A unique ID for each record.

 	incid
 		Char(12) - Foreign key to `incid` in the 'incid' table.

 	bap_habitat
 		Char(11) - Foreign key to `code` in the 'lut_habitat_type' table representing a priority habitat (or potential priority habitat).

 	quality_determination
 		Char(2) - Foreign key to `code` in the 'lut_bap_quality_determination' table representing the accuracy with which the priority habitat has been determined.

 	quality_interpretation
 		Char(2) - Foreign key to `code` in the 'lut_bap_quality_interpretation' table representing how well the priority habitat was interpreted from the source data.

 	interpretation_comments
 		Char(254) - A free-text field containing any comments to explain the reasoning behind the priority habitat determination and interpretation.

 .. index::
-	single: Data Tables, Incid_IHS_Complex
+	single: Data Tables; Incid_IHS_Complex

 .. _incid_ihs_complex: